WINkLink (WIN) Price Reaches $0.0001 on Major Exchanges

-WINkLink (WIN) traded up 0.6% against the dollar during the one day period ending at 12:00 PM E.T. on February 11th.
-During the last seven days, WINkLink has traded 3.7% higher against the dollar.
-WINkLink has a total market capitalization of $94.41 million and approximately $23.90 million worth of WINkLink was traded on exchanges in the last day.
-One WINkLink token can currently be bought for about $0.0001 or 0.00000000 BTC on major cryptocurrency exchanges.
+WINkLink (WIN) traded up 1.2% against the US dollar during the twenty-four hour period ending at 9:00 AM E.T. on February 12th.
+Over the last week, WINkLink has traded up 7.3% against the US dollar.
+One WINkLink token can now be bought for approximately $0.0001 or 0.00000000 BTC on cryptocurrency exchanges.
+WINkLink has a market capitalization of $96.72 million and approximately $33.92 million worth of WINkLink was traded on exchanges in the last 24 hours.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.